preparingforexams/twittergram/README.md

 ### Twitter

+**Note:** the Twitter integration uses the v1 API, which has been discontinued.
+The integration will not be updated until their developer offerings have reached some semblance of stability again.

-To forward Tweets, first you'll have to register your application with Twitter in their [Developer Portal](https://developer.twitter.com).
+To forward tweets, first you'll have to register your application with Twitter in their [Developer Portal](https://developer.twitter.com).
 Since this app doesn't authenticate on behalf of any user, you can ignore most of the options and just create a Bearer token for your project.